HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 4. Click on a machine to start a PCoIP session.
 5. To connect to different workstations, close the PCoIP client and repeat steps 1-4.

-### 8. Changing the deployment
+### 9. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.

 Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAM Admin Console.
 Create a new connector to obtain a new token.

-### 9. Deleting the deployment
+### 10. Deleting the deployment
 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

-### 10. Troubleshooting
+### 11. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.
-- If the script fails you can try rerunning the deployment again using ```terraform apply | tee -a installer.log```.
+- If the script fails try rerunning the deployment again using ```terraform apply | tee -a installer.log```.
-- If you are trying to run a fresh deployment and have been running into errors, you may need to delete all files containing  ```.tfstate```. .tfstate files store the state of your current infrastructure and configuration.
+- If trying to run a fresh deployment and have been running into errors,  delete all files containing  ```.tfstate```. .tfstate files store the state of the current infrastructure and configuration.

 Information about connecting to virtual machines for investigative purposes:
 - CentOS and Windows VMs do not have public IPs.
 To connect to a **CentOS** workstations use the Connector (cac-vm) as a bastion host.